opencog/atomspace/Design-Notes.md

 take the function symbols `f` and `g` and write them next to each other:
 `fg`.
 This is a basic axiom of category theory.
 In the language of lambda calculus, this winds down the roads of application, beta reduction, combinators.
-It is more-or-less "fully" implementeed in Atomese by the `PrenexLink`.
+It is more-or-less "fully" implemented in Atomese by the `PrenexLink`.

 But this is all a red herring; irrelevant to the current task: the goal